 In hockey, the puckline is a key factor in strategy because most teams who are trailing late in the game will pull their goalie.
 If a team is ahead by a goal, they could score an empty-netter and win by two.
 On the flip side, if you feel the game might be tight and will hit overtime, a +1.5 play is also shrewd because you automatically win if the game hits the extra frame.

 In baseball – and in hockey to an extent – the strategy of the runline focuses on cutting down the juice.
 If the best team in baseball has their ace on the mound and is facing the worst team, then we could see a moneyline of around -300 or higher.
 That a steep price to pay and not good value.
 One way to invest at a lower buy-in would be to bet on the runline.
 Your favorite will have to win by 1.5 runs but at least you can get the line down to, say, -150.
 And you’re expecting them to roll anyway, so maybe the extra run isn’t a factor.

 Keep in mind that in baseball, the runline-to-moneyline correlation will vary depending on who is favored and where the game is played.
 Remember, the home team won’t bat in the bottom of the ninth inning if they’re ahead, so the runline price takes that into account.

 Alternate Lines – Spreads, Runlines, Pucklines

 Alternate lines allow you to give away runs or points (on the spread) in order to receive a better payout.
 For example, in baseball, the team that is favored will always be -1.5 on the runline.
 But if you want to bet an alternate runline, you could take the favorite +1.5.
 Of course, in that case, you’re really expected to win, so that will cost you.
 On the flip side, you could take the underdog – the team that is not expected to win – and lay 1.5 with them.
-All of the sudden that spikes your payout because that team wasn’t expected to win, but you’re betting them not just to win but win by two.
+All of the sudden that increases your payout because that team wasn’t expected to win, but you’re betting them not just to win but win by two.